 tiero - Fotolia

 Getting ready to interview for that VMware administrator job?
-Interviews can be tough, and the field of qualified candidates can often be crowded.
+Interview question and answer sessions can be tough, and the field of qualified candidates can often be crowded.
 But having some solid answers for the hardest interview questions can really get you noticed by potential employers.
 If you're a potential candidate, you will want to be prepared for these VMware administrator interview questions.

 VMware has emerged as the quintessential platform for enterprise virtualization, allowing businesses to consolidate, optimize and manage computing resources and workloads.
 VMware administrators need comprehensive knowledge of VMware technologies and products in order to plan, deploy and maintain the virtual environment -- often working with IT planners, architects and engineers to expand and optimize the corporate data center.